dastartsev/Homework/ReadMe.md

 Game mechanics and operating

-Player actor moving left and right with AD
+Player actor moving left and right with AD.
+He can turn right or left when the player located in the corner.

 SPACE to jump.
 Long press to jump higher.